 It should be easy to pick up by any frontend developer.

-Do you remember our post about Whether Vue.js is a good fit for your project?
-(If not you should check it out!).
-We mentioned there, that one of the core values of Vue.js is versatility.
+In the article we also mentioned that one of the core values of Vue.js is versatility.
 It means that this technology scales easily and can be used in various scenarios.
 We couldn’t resist not checking it out in practice, by creating our game.

 It’s very performant, without extra optimizations,